 Fargo Cass Public Health (FCPH) is an enrolled provider for the COVID-19 vaccine and follows recommendations and guidance from the CDC's Advisory Committee on Immunization Practices and the North Dakota Department of Health.
 FCPH continues to work with community partners to strategically vaccinate our community in an ethical and efficient manner.

-COVID-19 vaccines are available by appointment only in the Immunization Clinic.
+COVID-19 vaccines are available on Thursdays by appointment only in the Immunization Clinic.
 Appointments can be made by calling 701.241.1383.

 Thursday from 8:00 a.m. – 4:00 p.m.